foerstner-lab/READemption/docs/source/index.rst

 originating from all domain of life.
 It was applied to analyze numerous data sets.

-RAPL follows the principal of *convention over configuration*
+TRAPL follows the principal of *convention over configuration*

 Cite
 ====

 If you use RALP for your research please cite the following reference:
-*RNA-Seq Analysis PipeLine (RAPL) – A tool for the computational analysis of deep-sequencing based transcriptome data*.
+*The RNA-Seq Analysis PipeLine (TRAPL) – A tool for the computational analysis of deep-sequencing based transcriptome data*.
 Konrad U. Förstner, Jörg Vogel, Cynthia M. Sharma; (in preparation)

 Source code
 ===========

-The source code of RAPL can be found at https://github.com/konrad/rapl.
+The source code of TRAPL can be found at https://github.com/konrad/rapl.

 License
 =======

-RAPL is open source software and available under the ISC license.
+TRAPL is open source software and available under the ISC license.

 Copyright (c) 2013, Konrad Förstner <konrad.foerstner@uni-wuerzburg.de>